Facial feminization surgery

 Facial feminization surgery (FFS) is a set of reconstructive surgical procedures that alter typically male facial features to bring them closer in shape and size to typical female facial features.
 FFS can include various bony and soft tissue procedures such as brow lift, rhinoplasty, cheek implantation, and lip augmentation.

 Faces contain secondary sex characteristics that make male and female faces readily distinguishable, including the shape of the forehead, nose, lips, cheeks, chin, and jawline; the features in the upper third of the face seem to be the most important, and subtle changes in the lips can have a strong effect.

 Candidates

-For some transgender women, FFS is medically necessary to treat gender dysphoria.
+For some transgender women and non binary people, FFS is medically necessary to treat gender dysphoria.
 It can be just as important or even more important than genital forms of sex reassignment surgery (SRS) in reducing gender dysphoria and helping trans women integrate socially as women; data on these sorts of outcomes are limited by small study size and confounding variables like other feminization procedures.
 While most FFS patients are transgender women, some cisgender women who feel that their faces are too masculine will also undergo FFS.

 FFS candidates should wait until the bones of their skull have stopped growing before undergoing FFS.
 The way to determine if the bones of the skull have stopped growing is to take successive radiographs of the mandible and wrist bones to make sure that bone growth has stopped.